Armenian prime minister fires army chief amid coup fears | DW | 10.03.2021

 Opposition protesters blocked the entrances to the parliament building in Yerevan on Tuesday evening, saying that they would not leave until Pashinyan stepped down, Russian news agency IFAX reported.

-The prime minister has been holding onto power despite an ongoing spat with the countries top military leaders and the fallout from the country's devastating defeat against Azerbaijan.
+The prime minister has been holding onto power despite an ongoing spat with the countries top military leaders and the fallout from the country's defeat in the conflict with Azerbaijan.

-In the aftermath of the conflict, the Pashinyan claimed that the Russian-made Iskander missiles used by the military had been ineffective.
+In the aftermath, Pashinyan claimed that the Russian-made Iskander missiles used by the military had been ineffective.
 This claim was refuted by the deputy chief of the armed forces who was subsequently fired.

 Gasparyan and over 40 other top military officials then called for the prime minister to resign.